arkCyber/AuroraExt/CONTRIBUTING.md

 3. **Install dependencies**

-   Page Assist uses [Bun](https://bun.sh/) for dependency management.
+   Aurora uses [Bun](https://bun.sh/) for dependency management.
 Install the required dependencies by running the following command in the project root directory:

    ```
    bun install